LM Sugarbush, LLC

 No, since this is our family farm and home we are not equipped with an ATM

-How can we find out what musicians will perform at the festival?
+- How can we find out what musicians will perform at the festival?

 There are tables and benches or chairs in 3 areas of the sugarhouse and several picnic tables outdoors.
 On warm days many people chose to sit on the ground on the hillside above the sugarhouse or by the creek.

-Who cooks and serves the food?
+- Who cooks and serves the food?

-Several church groups get together to clean and prepare the kitchen, prepare and serve the food each year.
+The Grace Lutheran Church from New Albany, Indiana.
 The profits go to the groups for youth ministries.
 Profits have been used for youth group mission trips overseas, faith-building retreats for adults locally, women’s ministries and more.

-Does the dining room take credit cards?
+- Does the dining room take credit cards?

 Yes, you can pay for your food with a credit card.
 We also accept cash and personal checks.

-Do you run out of syrup during the festival?
+- Do you run out of syrup during the festival?

 We can only make as much syrup as the amount of sap that flows from the trees so we sometimes run out of certain grades.
 This varies from year to year.
 Come early on the first Saturday if you want a particular grade or a large quantity.

-Do you have sugar-free syrup?
+- Do you have sugar-free syrup?